MisterDunwoody/AzureVM-NW-Protocols/README.md

 <img src="https://i.imgur.com/w2FjOYl.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Within Windows 10 Virtual Machine, Wireshark was installed.
-In Wireshark ICMP traffic was flitered.
-The private IP address was retrieved of the Ubuntu VM and pinged from within the Windows 10 VM.
-Observed ping requests and replies within WireShark.
-From the Windows 10 VM,  PowerShell was opened and a public website (www.google.com) was pinged.
-A perpetual/non-stop ping was initiated from Windows 10 VM Ubuntu VM.
-Network Security Group was opened on Ubuntu VM.
-Incoming (inbound) ICMP traffic was disabled.
-In Windows 10 VM, observe the ICMP traffic in WireShark and the command line Ping activity.
-ICMP traffic was re-enabled for the Network Security Group on the Ubuntu VM.
-In Windows 10 VM, the ICMP traffic was observed in WireShark and the command line ping activity.
+To monitor the ICMP traffic between two virtual machines, Wireshark was installed on a Windows 10 virtual machine.
+The private IP address of an Ubuntu virtual machine was retrieved and pinged from within the Windows 10 virtual machine.
+The ping requests and replies were then observed in Wireshark and the command line ping activity was monitored in the Windows 10 virtual machine.

 </p>
 <br />